Rosaert/pml-course/README.md

 In the assignment material, we assume you have MyContexts and access to a Repository.

 ## How to use this material
 Even while this repository is public, you are not encouraged to work in it directly.
-Instead, **fork** it and clone your fork on your computer.
+Instead, **fork** it (you'll need a Github account for that) and clone your fork on your computer.
 This setup allows you to keep up with new material in the main pml-course repository by syncing your fork with it.
 It also allows you to save your own work assignments in your fork.
 And finally, you can even suggest improvements by making pull requests.

-1. Begin by __forking__ this repository on Github.
+1. Begin by __forking__ this repository on Github (ask ChatGPT if you don't know how to do this).
 2. Then, __clone__ it to your workstation.
 ```
 git clone https://github.com/your-username-on-github/pml-course.git